pratibhaareddy/selfdrivingcar/README.txt

-Since the datset is too large to upload the files in github, Please download the dataset from the below link and save it as 'driving_dataset' folder.
+Since the dataset is too large to upload the files in github, Please download the dataset from the below link and save it as 'driving_dataset' folder.

 https://drive.google.com/file/d/1PZWa6H0i1PCH9zuYcIh5Ouk_p-9Gh58B/view